Shegufta/SafeHomeFramework/README.md

 The `N` other folders includes the CDF data of each metric under the `N` different parameter values.
 One value one folder.
 The CDF covers the data of `totalSampleCount` runs.

+## Paper Result Reproduce
+The instruction to reproduce results in the paper is in `result/` folder